-Five-vear Financial Picture
+Five-year Financial Picture

 The Bookstore staffing model was conceived in the late 1990's at a time when the Bookstore began developing the Convenience Stores and eventually overseeing all aspects of vending and food service.
-In 2008 the Bookstore ceased all Convenience Store operations and Food Service connection.
-The Bookstore is currently inefficiently staffed with too many cashiers (7) and a lack of specificity in the Bookstore job descriptions relevant to the increasing on-line nature of the business.
+In 2008 the Bookstore ceased all Convenience Store operations and Food Service connection leaving the Bookstore inefficiently staffed with too many cashiers (7) and a lack of specificity in the Bookstore job descriptions relevant to the increasing on-line nature of the business.
 During the 2009/10 year the Bookstore relocated to the East Lounge of Student Activities.
 Many of the non-essential sales categories were significantly reduced to accommodate the smaller space; as a result some of those categories have not regained their pre-move sales levels.
+During the 2012-2013 year five Bookstore employees were transferred to other areas on campus, allowing the Bookstore greater efficiency and helping to ensure financial stability.